Jacopo della Quercia: Biography

 Jacopo della Quercia takes his name from Quercia Grossa (now Quercegrossa), a place near Siena, Tuscany, where he was born in 1374.
 He received his early training from his father, Piero d'Angelo, a woodcarver and goldsmith.
 In 1386 he and his father moved to Lucca, owing to party strife and disturbances.

 Jacopo della Quercia, must have seen the Pulpit in the cathedral of Siena by Nicola Pisano and works of Arnolfo di Cambio that must have influenced him.
 It is also likely that della Quercia studied the huge collection of Roman sculptures and sarcophagi in the Camposanto in Pisa.
 These and later influences made him a transitional figure in the history of European art; his work shows a pronounced mid-career shift from the Gothic style to that of the Italian Renaissance.
 As in the case of Ghiberti, this development probably results from exposure to his contemporary, Donatello.

-His first work may have been at the age of sixteen, an wooden equestrian statue for the funeral of Azzo Ubaldini.
+His first work may have been at the age of sixteen, a wooden equestrian statue for the funeral of Azzo Ubaldini.
 Other contested early works appear in the Lucca Cathedral, a Man of Sorrows on the Altar of the Sacrament, and a relief on the Tomb of St. Aniello.
 In 1401 he entered the competition to design the bronze doors for Florence's Baptistery, but lost to Ghiberti.
 The unsuccessful entry's whereabouts are unknown.